-Our school has always seen attendance as important.
-The first sentence on the first page of the school’s first log book of the school (dated 1873) starts, “Ordinary attendance throughout the week”.
-Within four weeks the log say, “the attendance has increased”!
+Our school has always seen attendance as important: the first sentence on the first page of the school’s first log book (dated 1873) starts, “Ordinary attendance throughout the week”.
+Within four weeks the log says, “the attendance has increased”!
 So, attendance has always mattered.

 Good attendance at Primary really is still crucial.
 If you were asked ‘at what age is learning most crucial for a child?’
-Your answer would most likely be when they are younger.
+Your answer would most likely, and rightly be, when they are younger.
 Yet, we’ve had parents tell us that they are going to take their child on holiday before they get to the comp’!
 Crazy!!

 The lowest performing students around the world miss more school than their academically successful schoolmates.

-If getting to school is difficult in the morning -click this link to go to our ‘Wellbeing’ Page, you’ll find 10 useful tips.
+If getting to school is difficult in the morning then click the link below to go to our ‘Wellbeing’ Page, you’ll find 10 useful tips.

 5 quick facts on attendance